VIAME/VIAME/doc/manuals/sprokit/pipeline_declaration.rst

 A cluster is a collection of processes which can be treated as a single process for connection and configuration purposes.
 Clusters are defined in a slngle file with one cluster per file.
+Cluster definition files always have the `.cluster` extension.

+Clusters are loaded at the same time as the processes, but are loaded from the list of directories specified in the `SPROKIT_CLUSTER_PATH` environment variable.

 A cluster definition starts with the *cluster* keyword followed by the name of the cluster.
 A documentation section must follow the